otam-mato/istio/README.md

    ```
    helm install istiocomponents .
    ```

+Now both app versions available at loadbalancer dns name.
+When you update the page a few times you will see the V1 and V2 and the traffic distribution like this:

    <img width="800" alt="Screenshot 2024-01-16 at 20 44 03" src="https://github.com/otam-mato/istio_nodejsapp_demo/assets/113034133/a7802bc5-60f0-4cbe-8400-57fdb6ce6b0a">
    <img width="800" alt="Screenshot 2024-01-16 at 20 44 26" src="https://github.com/otam-mato/istio_nodejsapp_demo/assets/113034133/4f932371-c0e6-4a4e-b881-08647f209767">